 August 3rd – Picnic Day (Australia)

 At Home Family Fun: Pack a picnic together and eat at home or plan an outing.
+We think food simply tastes better eaten out of doors!

 Read Aloud: The Lost Picnic by B.B.
 Cronin